The Jeff Rosen Story

-Jeff's wife serves as a federal prosecutor.
-They have two teenage daughters in high school who run cross country, do gymnastics, and listen to music their parents don't like.
+Jeff's wife serves as a Superior Court Judge for the State of California.
+They have two teenage daughters who run cross country, do gymnastics, and listen to music their parents don't like.
 Jeff enjoys playing sports, reading, and cheering for the Green Bay Packers.
 An admirer of President Harry Truman, Jeff believes, "The buck stops here."

 In many ways, Jeff Rosen's passion for justice began before we was even born.

 Jeff's father, grandmother and other family members were interned in three Nazi slave labor and concentration camps during World War II.
 In 1945, they were liberated from the infamous Bergen-Belsen concentration camp.